QuickFR/Temp-File-Cleaner/README.md

 - 🏢 Windows 10, Windows 11
 - 🔑 Requires administrator privileges for full access

-## ⚠️ Disclaimer
-Use this software at your own risk.
-Always ensure you are not deleting files that are currently in use by your system. ❗ his project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🤝 Contributing
-If you'd like to contribute, feel free to fork the repository and submit a pull request! 🔧

 ---

 Created with ❤️ by QuickFR